Strolling Through History: Tabor City, NC v2.0

 5-Go to N34 08.830 W078 52.451

 These coords will bring you to the Tabor City Baptist Church.
 The Tabor City Baptist Church had its beginning, in so far as can be ascertained, in 1838 as the Mount Tabor Baptist Church.
 The first building was a log structure located on the outskirts of the little village of Mount Tabor on Old Stake Road.
 In 1872, a new frame building was erected on the site of the former high school.
-This structure was enlarged in 1886 to accomodate an increase in church membership.
+This structure was enlarged in 1886 to accommodate an increase in church membership.
 As the church continued to grow, there was a need for a new building, at a new location.

 One of the first pastors, who is recorded in the church's history, was the Reverend Zade Bullock.
 Rev. Bullock served the church before the Civil War.
 The pastors during the war were Bill Ayers and Jesse Blanton.
 In 1878, the Reverend John Harrelson was called to pastor Mount Tabor Baptist Church.
 In 1892, the Mount Tabor Baptist Church joined with the Cape Fear-Columbus Association.
 In 1893, the Reverend Joshua Soles received a salary of $20.00 per year.